HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

  -- The best Shipping_Company of each Type (Posti, GLS, UPS and FedEx)

 -- 3.2.2.7 RATING
--- 1. Which Shipping_Type and Shipping_Company got the low rates?
+-- 1. WHICH SHIPPING_TYPE AND SHIPPING_COMPANY GOT THE LOW RATES?
    WITH low_rate_ETC AS (
             SELECT Shipping_Company,
                    Shipping_Type,